Anthony Sowell: Aftermath

 The case was profiled on the series premiere of the Investigation Discovery show Killer Instinct.

-Unseen, a documentary film about the victims and survivors of Sowell, was produced by Laura Paglin and released in 2016.
+Unseen, a documentary film about the victims and survivors of Sowell's crimes, was produced and released in 2016 by Laura Paglin.

 In November 2012, Sowell released a letter through the website Serial Killers Ink.
 The letter was to the people of Cleveland.
 He railed against former trial judge and newly elected Cuyahoga County prosecutor Tim McGinty and addressed the issue of artwork which he had recently sent to the owner of the website.

 On July 16, 2021, ground was broken for the Garden of 11 Angels memorial on the former Sowell property; it was dedicated November 6, 2021.

 On July 24, 2021, five women who survived kidnappings by Sowell told their stories on Oxygen's Snapped episode "Notorious The Cleveland Strangler".